-EFCC Begins Interrogation Of Adamu Adamu’s Associates, Maman Daura Advises Buhari, Don’t Interfere With Investigation * 247ureports.com
+Exclusive: EFCC Begins Interrogation Of Adamu Adamu’s Associates, Maman Daura Advises Buhari, Don’t Interfere With Investigation * 247ureports.com

 The die is cast and the water cannot hold level anymore.
 This is as new information available to 247ureports.com indicates cow dung may have hit the ceiling inside the federal ministry of education under the leadership of Malam Adamu Adamu.
-The Economic and Financial Crimes Commission [EFCC] has begun the interrogation face of their investigation of the education ministry.
+The Economic and Financial Crimes Commission [EFCC] has begun the interrogation phase of their investigation of the education ministry.

 According to information received, close associates and relatives of the senior minister of education have been invited to the EFCC for interrogation over the ongoing corrupt activities inside the ministries that run into the high billions of Naira.

-The latest to be interrogation is the quarterback of all the corrupt activities – Mohammed Gambo Muazu – he is known to be highly corrupt and considered an integral player inside the Adamu Adamu corrupt empire.
+The latest to be interrogated is the quarterback of all the corrupt activities – Mohammed Gambo Muazu – he is known to be highly corrupt and considered an integral player inside the Adamu Adamu corrupt empire.
 His specialty is procurement.
 He has held the office of Director of Procurement from the Goodluck Jonathan administration at the office of special duties – and later at the federal ministry of health during the ebola outbreak.
 Under the Muhammadu Buhari administration, he was returned to the position of director of procurement at the ministry of education by Adamu Adamu through the active lobbying of Adamu Adamu’s wife’s younger brother, Dauda.

 –